google-research/raksha/rust/tools/authorization-logic/README.md

 ## Instructions

 ### Running a program

-To compile a program, run:
+To compile a program called FILENAME stored in INPUT\_DIR, run:
 ```
 cargo run FILENAME INPUT_DIR OUTPUT_DIR
 ```
-which will result in a souffle file (with the extension .dl) in OUTPUT\_DIR.
+which will result in a Souffle file called FILENAME.dl in OUTPUT\_DIR.
 If Souffle is installed, it will be run on the generated code.

 ### Language Guide

 #### Statements, variables, and constants

 Programs are sequences of assertions that are attributed to principals which we call statements.
 Statements can either be _facts_ of the form
 ```